 DSpace also includes various package exporter tools, which support many common content packaging formats like METS.
 For more information see Packa ge Importer and Exporter.
-Additionally, DSpace can import/export Archival Information Packages (AIPs), see AIP Backup and Restore.

 Packager Plugins

 Packagers are software modules that translate between DSpace Item objects and a self-contained external representation, or "package".
 A Package Ingester interprets, or ingests, the package and creates an Item.
 A Package Disseminator writes out the contents of an Item in the package format.